Barbe de Verrue

-According to the legendary Poésies de Clotilde, Barbe de Verrue was French trouvère in the 13th century.
+According to the pseudo-historical Poésies de Clotilde, Barbe de Verrue was a French trouvère in the 13th century.
 She was said to be an adopted child, and a successful singer who traveled and performed her own songs.
 She performed songs about Griseldis, a poem titled Gallic Orpheus about the Gauls, and another titled Aucassin and Nicolette.
 Her work was described as "lively" and "gay", and not necessarily romantic.
-She is memorialized as a figure in The Dinner Party by Judy Chicago.
+She is one of the 999 famous women included in the Heritage Floor of Judy Chicago's The Dinner Party.